 - 1. Three research projects will be assigned throughout the class. - 2.
 Project instructions, supporting reference material, and a rubric (if appropriate) will be provided. - 3.
-Research Project I should be completed and submitted during the week of September 19th. - 4.
-Research Project II should be completed and submitted during the week of October 31st. - 5.
-Research Project III should be completed and submitted during the week of November 28th.
+Research Project I should be completed and submitted in Canvas on May 28h. - 4.
+Research Project IIA or IIB should be completed and submitted in Canvas on June 25st. - 5.
+Research Project III should be completed and submitted in Canvas on July 23rd.